The Tampa Bay Lightning: A Must-Win Game 4 Against the Montreal Canadiens

 Eliminate the Mistakes

-Stupid Penalties lead to stupid plays.
-So said Tampa Bay head coach Jon Cooper after Game 1.
-The Lightning must play tough hockey, but smart hockey.
+"Stupid penalties lead to stupid plays," said Tampa Bay head coach Jon Cooper after Game 1.
+The Lightning need to play tough hockey, but they must also play smart hockey.

-Lane Hutson's game-winner in Game 3 was more the Lightning's getting in their own way than anything else.
-The entire play that led to Montreal taking control of the series was just a symphony of miscues on defense as they got in the way of Vasilevsiky's line of sight.
+Lane Hutson's game-winner in Game 3 was more about the Lightning getting in their own way than anything else.
+The play that led to Montreal taking control of the series was a symphony of defensive miscues.
+Four Lightning players were scrambling to cover the play, allowing Hutson the shooting lane he needed to sneak the overtime clincher past one of the greatest goalies ever.

 Do What It Takes to Win